Wakáŋ Tipi Cave and Present Day Indian Mounds Park

 Wakáŋ Tipi Center

-A planned Wakáŋ Tipi Center, with a projected opening date in Spring of 2022, will serve to re-educate Native Minnesotans and visitors alike.
+A planned Wakáŋ Tipi Center, will serve to re-educate Native Minnesotans and visitors alike.

 “The Dakota people have been through a lot but I think we are now getting strong enough to stand up again,” says Lorenz.